harrytallbelt/blog/content/post/color.md

 <img src="/images/color/gamut3.png">
 </figure>

 Notice that the corners of the gamut no longer lie along the spectral locus.
 This makes sense, since the subpixels do not emit pure monochromatic light.
-This gamut represents the full range of chromaticities that this monitor can faithfully represent.
+This gamut represents the full range of chromaticities that this monitor can faithfully reproduce.

 While gamuts of monitors will vary, modern monitors should try to enclose a specific other gamut: sRGB.